edgexfoundry/device-mqtt-go/snap/README.md

 ### Using a content interface to set device configuration

-The `device-config` content interface allows another snap to seed this device snap with both a configuration file and one or more device profiles.
+The `device-config` content interface allows another snap to seed this device snap with configuration files under the `$SNAP_DATA/config/device-mqtt/res` directory.

-To use, create a new snap with a directory containing the configuration and device profile files.
-Your snapcraft.yaml file then needs to define a slot with read access to the directory you are sharing.
+To use, create a new snap with a directory containing the configuration files.
+Your `snapcraft.yaml` file then needs to define a slot with read access to the directory you are sharing.

 ```
 slots: